jun76/raggify/README.md

 nodes = query_text_image(query="what is the main character in Batman")
 ```

-#### examples/ex03.py
+## examples/ex03.py

-Ingest from some local files, then, search audio documents by text query.\
+Ingest from some local files, then, search audio documents by text query.
-⚠️ Audio features (Local CLAP) is not included in default option.
-Please install with [local] option to use them.

 ```python
 from raggify.ingest import ingest_path_list